miroapp/app-examples/examples/wordle/README.md

 ```
 .
 ├── src
-│  ├── assets
+│  └── styles
-│  │  └── style.css
+│      └── style.css <-- CSS styles for the app.
-│  ├── app.js      // The code for the app lives here.
+│  └── App.tsx <-- The main app.
+Contains structure for the sidebar when launched.
+│      main.tsx <-- Initializes the git app.
+│      └── lib
+│         └── board.ts <-- Methods to create and update content on Miro's board.
-│  └── index.js    // The code for the app entry point lives here.
+│         └── word.ts <-- Methods to select word for the game and
+check game statuses.
+│      └── constants
+│         └── validGuesses.ts <-- List of words that can be guesses in the game.
+│         └── wordList.ts <-- List of words to pick from in the game.
-├── app.html       // The app itself.
-It's loaded on the board inside the 'appContainer'.
+├── app.html <-- The app itself.
+This is loaded on the board inside the 'appContainer'.
-└── index.html     // The app entry point.
+└── index.html <-- The app entry point.
 This is the value you assign to 'sdkUri' in the app manifest file.
 ```

 # 🫱🏻‍🫲🏽 Contributing <a name="contributing"></a>